2023 Campeonato Pernambucano: Format changes

 The tournament will be contested by 13 teams.
 The relegation stage will not be played and the bottom four teams of the first stage will be relegated to the 2023 Série A2.

 Teams

-Thirteen teams will be competing, eight returning from the 2022 and five promoted from the 2022 Pernambucano Série A2: Belo Jardim, Central, Maguary, Petrolina and Porto.
+Thirteen teams competed, eight returning from 2022 and five promoted from the 2022 Campeonato Pernambucano Série A2: Belo Jardim, Central, Maguary, Petrolina and Porto de Caruaru.

 Schedule

 The schedule of the competition will be as follows.

 First stage

-In the first stage, each team will play the other nine teams in a single round-robin tournament.
-The teams will be ranked according to points (3 points for a win, 1 point for a draw, and 0 points for a loss).
-If tied on points, the following criteria will be used to determine the ranking: 1.
+In the first stage, each team played the other nine teams in a single round-robin tournament.
+The teams were ranked according to points (3 points for a win, 1 point for a draw, and 0 points for a loss).
+If tied on points, the following criteria would be used to determine the ranking: 1.
 Wins; 2.
 Goal difference; 3.
 Goals scored; 4.
 Fewest red cards; 5.
 Fewest yellow cards; 6.
 Draw in the headquarters of the FPF.

-Top two teams will advance to the semi-finals of the final stages, while teams from third to sixth places will advance to the quarter-finals.
-The bottom four teams will be relegated to the 2023 Série A2.
+Top two teams advanced to the semi-finals of the final stages, while teams from third to sixth places advanced to the quarter-finals.
+The bottom four teams were relegated to the 2023 Série A2.

-Top two teams not already qualified for 2024 Série A, Série B or Série C will qualify for 2024 Série D.
+Top two teams not already qualified for 2024 Série A, Série B or Série C qualified for 2024 Série D.